 When your baby does this, you start worrying about your milk supply and the health of your baby.
 Also, when a baby suddenly pulls their head off while nursing, you may feel the painful bite on the nipple.

-However, there is no universal solution to this problem and there are several reasons why your baby latching and unlatching repeatedly while nursing.
-But you will be happy to know, this behavior of a baby is normal, short-lived, and almost all babies go through it once in their breastfeeding journey.
+And you will be happy to know, this behavior of a baby is normal, short-lived, and almost all babies go through it once in their breastfeeding journey.

 - 10 Best Postnatal Vitamins for Breastfeeding Moms